danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

   - "Building an AI Blog Editor with Claude Skills"
 ---

 When most people think about AI coding assistants, they picture the obvious: writing code.
-And yes, that's what these tools are marketed for, and it's where much of the conversation lives.
+And yes, that's what these tools are marketed for.
 But after months of daily use, I've found that some of the most valuable things I do with AI assistants aren't about producing code directly.
 I've started calling these *code-adjacent* activities, and they're where AI's superpowers really shine.
 Here's what that looks like in practice.
+(My AI assistant of choice is [Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview), but the workflows described here aren't specific to any one tool.)

 ## Analyzing Existing Workflows